bunny-labs/foundry-devcontainer/Readme.md

 Based on `mcr.microsoft.com/devcontainers/base:ubuntu` with Foundry tools installed.
 See the [Dockerfile](./Dockerfile) for more details.

+This image is rebuilt nightly with the latest set of Foundry tools.

 ## Using it in a project

 To use this in a Foundry project, simply copy over the [`.devcontainer`](./.devcontainer/) folder.